-arrow-up1318arrow-down1external-linkInternet Archive breached again through stolen access tokenswww.bleepingcomputer.comDju@lemmy.world to Technology@lemmy.worldEnglish · 1 year agomessage-square20fedilinkcross-posted to: cybersecurity@sh.itjust.works
+arrow-up1318arrow-down1external-linkInternet Archive breached again through stolen access tokenswww.bleepingcomputer.comDju@lemmy.world to Technology@lemmy.worldEnglish · 2 years agomessage-square20linkfedilinkcross-posted to: cybersecurity@sh.itjust.works

-minus-squarequeermunist she/her@lemmy.mllinkfedilinkEnglisharrow-up34arrow-down5·edit-21 year agoPeople use Archive links to avoid giving sites traffic.
+minus-squarequeermunist she/her@lemmy.mllinkfedilinkEnglisharrow-up34arrow-down5·2 years agoPeople use Archive links to avoid giving sites traffic.
 This is a problem for advertisers and media corps.
 Not saying they’re the ones doing this, but they’d definitely benefit.

-minus-squarequeermunist she/her@lemmy.mllinkfedilinkEnglisharrow-up3·1 year agoWithout tracking they don’t have metrics for their ads, which effects reports and pricing.
+minus-squarequeermunist she/her@lemmy.mllinkfedilinkEnglisharrow-up3·2 years agoWithout tracking they don’t have metrics for their ads, which effects reports and pricing.
 They really want to know if someone looks at an ad.

 People use Archive links to avoid giving sites traffic.